Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 Kitzbühel has three separate ski areas (Hahnenkamm-Resterhöhe, Kitzbüheler Horn and Bichlalm).
 The data displayed refers to the largest one (Hahnenkamm-Resterhöhe).
 The total length of runs for all areas is 230 km

 Like Megève and Gstaad, Kitzbühel is as much a lifestyle destination as ski resort, it has a proud heritage as one of the homes of Alpine skiing, and is a wonderful summer venue.
 The town itself dates back to medieval times and is beautifully preserved.
 The Hahnenkamm run is the famous annual downhill race, held since 1931, the piste is open to the public at other times.
 Elsewhere Kitzbühel has a decent range of mainly mellow skiing, and good snowmaking cover.
 A 15 minute journey takes you to the much larger SkiWelt complex.
-Plenty of large chalets here although visitor accommodation is mainly in hotels and guest houses; there is a wide variety of bars and restaurants.
+Plenty of large chalets here although visitor accommodation is mainly in hotels and guest houses; there is a great choice of bars and restaurants for all tastes and budgets.

-What about property in Kitzbühel?
-Easy access given three airports within 1.5 hours drive, this is “chalet central” in Austria.
-Some beautiful old and more recent chalets sit within walking distance of the centre and further out of town, with many priced well into the €5m+ range.
-Property values in Kitzbühel have been resilient, rising gently over many years; a good location, and town centre apartments, command a premium.
-Foreign ownership regulations are significantly less restrictive than elsewhere in Austria.
+What about ski chalet and apartment properties for sale in Kitzbühel?
+Easy access given three airports within 1.5 hours’ drive, this is “chalet central” in Austria.
+Some beautiful old properties finished with traditional materials and more recent chalets with swimming pool, underground parking spaces and underfloor heating even sit within walking distance of the centre of kitzbühel.
+Further out of town many are priced well into the €5m+ range.
+Property values in Kitzbühel have been resilient, rising gently over many years; a good location, and town centre bedroom apartments with parking spaces command a premium attracting those who seek properties for rent.
+Regardless of the property type whether it is luxury chalets, ski apartments or country houses, Foreign ownership regulations are significantly less restrictive than elsewhere in Austria.